 But rebelled by the sea—the Red Sea.

 a.
-We have sinned with our fathers: Psalm 106 is mainly focused the repeated failure of Israel through her history.
-Yet the singer of this Psalm does not see failure as something only of Israel’s past.
+We have sinned with our fathers: This psalm mainly focuses on the repeated failure of Israel through her history.
+Yet the singer of this psalm did not see failure as something only of Israel’s past.
 He identified his present generation with Israel of old, connected in their sin, their iniquity, and their wicked deeds.

 b.
-Our fathers in Egypt did not understand Your wonders: Based on the lines from Psalm 106:6, we understand this to carry the sense, “Our fathers sinned and rebelled, and so have we.”
+Our fathers in Egypt did not understand Your wonders: Based on the lines from Psalm 106:6, we understand this to suggest, “Our fathers sinned and rebelled, and so have we.”
 He recounted Israel’s sin at Marah, shortly after coming from the Red Sea (Exodus 15:22-27).

 2. (8-12) The mercy of God’s salvation to rebellious Israel.